ctozzi/docs/docs/docs/developers/development/dialogs/container/index.md

 ## Description:

-Component allows to group other elements.
-May be useful e.g. to show/hide group of components.
+The Container dialog component allows the user to group elements.
+It may be useful for showing or hiding a group of components, for example.

 ## Example: